onaio/wb-composting/docs/admin_user_interface.rst

 --------------------------------

 To update a municipality's profile, click on the municipality from the municipalities list screen.
-Once its loaded, click on **Site Profile** on the top-right of the screen.
+Once it's loaded, click on **Site Profile** on the top-right of the screen.

 On the resulting screen, update the values as required to save the changes.